 How do I find LRV on my paint chip?

-Because light reflectance value is so important you’d think it would be easier to find; however, it’s not always easy.
-In my experience the Benjamin Moore website does an excellent job of making the LRV clear, as it’s listed under each paint color.
+Because light reflectance value is so important, you’d think it would be easy to find; however, it’s not always easy.
+The Benjamin Moore website does an excellent job of making the LRV clear, as it’s listed under each paint color.
 The fan deck is a tad more confusing.
-To find the LRV you must search the color name in the Index.
+To find the LRV, you must search the color name in the Index.
 The second number listed is the LRV.

-Sherwin Williams, on the other hand, is a tad more confusing on the website.
+Finding the LRV for Sherwin Williams paint colors, on the other hand, is a tad more confusing on the website.
 There is more information about the paint color by clicking Details, as seen below.
 If you’re purchasing the fan deck, Sherwin Williams does a nice job of putting the LRV on the back of each color.

-In conclusion, understanding LRV is important before jumping into painting your home’s exterior.
+In conclusion, it’s important to understand LRV before jumping into painting your home’s exterior.
 Painting your home is one of the biggest exterior changes you make, creating a huge impact.
 It’s also one of the most overwhelming!
 You’d hate to end up with that pink house if what you really want is white!
 Do your research, find colors that work with your architectural style, make a list of the fixed elements around your house, list the colors in your fixed elements, choose several that you’re drawn toward, and test, test, test before committing.

 Subscribe for more content like this!